GeekOops/geekoops-dovecot/README.md

 # ansible role for setting up Dovecot

-Configurable ansible role for setting up dovecot. users can be configured to be taken from MySQL or LDAP Works with
+Configurable ansible role for setting up dovecot. users can be configured to be taken from MySQL or LDAP.
+I usually try to preserve as much default configuration as possible.
+Works with

 - openSUSE Leap 15.4 -> tested